Hamar: Individual sports

-Hamar is known for its speed skating history, both for its skaters and the championships that have been hosted by the city, already in 1894 Hamar hosted its first European championship, and the first World Championship the following year.
-After the Vikingskipet was built, Hamar has hosted international championships on a regular basis.
+Hamar is known for its speed skating history, both for its skaters and the championships that have been hosted by the city.
+Already in 1894, Hamar hosted its first European championship, and the first World Championship the following year.
+After the Vikingskipet was built, Hamar has hosted international championships regularly.

 The most notable skaters from Hamar are Dag Fornæss and Even Wetten, both former World champions, allround and 1000m respectively.
 Amund Sjøbrend, Ådne Søndrål and Eskil Ervik have all been members of the local club Hamar IL, although they were not born in Hamar.

-In Hamar on 17 July 1993, Scottish cyclist Graeme Obree set a world record for longest distance covered in an hour.
+In Hamar on 17 July 1993, Scottish cyclist Graeme Obree set a world record for the longest distance covered in an hour.
 His 51,596 metres broke the 51,151 set at altitude nine years earlier.
-The record lasted only six days, before Chris Boardman beat it in Bordeaux, France.
+The record lasted only six days before Chris Boardman beat it in Bordeaux, France.